Tell everyone you are looking for an internship. Don’t wait for the internship to come to you!

 Students in the Applied Consumer Analytics emphasis must find an internship in which they work with data.

 You can begin your internship on other dates but must submit your application at least three weeks before you want to start.
 You also should check Dr. Cude’s schedule; she may not be in the office every week to accept applications.
 All applications must be submitted in person.
+If you apply after these dates, you may have to begin your internship later than you planned.

 Remember that unless you have completed FHCE 5900/7900, you can’t register for an internship for academic credit (that course number is FHCE 5910/7910).
 Students in the Applied Consumer Analytics emphasis must have completed FHCE 4000/6000 and FHCE 5050/7050 to register for an internship for academic credit (that course number is FHCE 5960/7960).